Black mother sues school board for failing to protect her daughter amid rape threats, racial slurs | CBC News

 He says boards usually default to three frustrating responses: "'We didn't see it, we didn't hear it,' or … 'The student denied it,' and 'We talked to the student's parents: they're sorry it happened and now by the way, victim please forgive this student.'"

-Having brought cases similar to Shakespeare's to court across Ontario and in Alberta, Singer believes school boards must do more substantial work to combat systemic anti-Black racism.
+Having brought cases similar to Shakespeare's to court in Ontario and Alberta, Singer believes school boards must do more substantial work to combat systemic anti-Black racism.

 "What we're seeing now with a number of school boards is they're changing the blinds … but they're not changing the furniture inside."